cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

 server certificates as PostgreSQL to secure communication on port 5432.

 !!! important
-    Changing the `spec.monitoring.tls.enable` value will cause all instances to restart.
+    Changing the `spec.monitoring.tls.enable` setting will trigger a rolling restart of the cluster.
-    Plan accordingly to minimize downtime.

 A `PodMonitor` that correctly points to the cluster can be automatically created by the operator by setting `.spec.monitoring.enablePodMonitor` to `true` in the cluster resource itself (default: `false`).